 Instructions:

-- Preheat the oven to 350 degrees and line two baking sheets with silicone baking mats.
+- Preheat the oven to 350 degrees and line two baking sheets with parchment paper.

 Pumpkin Oatmeal Cookies